raycast/extensions/extensions/mastodon/README.md

 -  [Mastodon](https://joinmastodon.org/)
 -  [Raycast](https://raycast.com)

+The original version was baseed on [Raycast-Akkoma](https://www.raycast.com/SevicheCC/akkoma), thanks to the generous contributions of [BasixKOR](https://github.com/BasixKOR) and [pernielsentikaer](https://github.com/pernielsentikaer), many new features have been added.

 **Features**:
+- Boost / favourite / bookmark / reply / edit / delete status
 - Write status with markdown support.(Only if the instant supports Markdown)
 - Publish simple status with text.
 - Publish scheduled status with natural date format.